HLAfreq.HLAfreq

 • format (bool): Format the downloaded data using formatAF().

 • ignoreG (bool): treat allele G groups as normal.
-See http://hla.alleles.org/alleles/g_groups.html for details.
+See https://hla.alleles.org/alleles/g_groups.html for details.
 Default = True

 Returns: